mnemnion/orb/doc/md/compile/compile.md

-The goal here is to make a single SQLite file containing all bytecode for `bridge` projects\.
+The goal here is to make a single SQLite file containing all bytecode for ``bridge`` projects.

-Eventually this can drive a general\-purpose build system\.
-We've got a long way to go with Orb before that's practical\.
+Eventually this can drive a general-purpose build system.
+We've got a long way to go with Orb before that's practical.

-For now it just makes LuaJIT bytecode\.
+For now it just makes LuaJIT bytecode.

 ```lua
 local commit = require "orb:compile/commit"